PhilLAL/waltz-docs/docs/user_guide.md

 Here you can:
 * get info about the device;
 * can see device's attributes, commands and pipes;
-* use context menu on Attributes to add to the Dashboard (“Add to monitor”);
+* Drag-n-Drop Attributes to the [Dashboard](#dashboard-tab);
-* click on attribute or command or pipe to select it in Device Control Panel.
+* click on attribute or command or pipe to select it in [Control Panel](#control-panel);
+* dbl click on attribute or command or pipe to expand [Control Panel](#control-panel).

 __NOTE__ if you get the following error, this means that Tango device is not exported:

 > Reason: TangoProxyException Description: Failed to get proxy for tango://hzgxenvtest.desy.de:10000/development/camel/0:ProxyException in Failed to apply creation policy for proxy development/camel/0 PANIC: TangoApi_DEVICE_NOT_EXPORTED development/camel/0 Not Exported !
 Connection(development/camel/0) ERR: TangoApi_CANNOT_IMPORT_DEVICE Cannot import development/camel/0 Connection.build_connection(development/camel/0)[Failed to apply creation policy for proxy development/camel/0:TangoApi_DEVICE_NOT_EXPORTED[development/camel/0 Not Exported !]]
 Origin: org.tango.web.server.TangoProxyPool.getProxy(TangoProxyPool.java:74)

-Clicking on “Add to monitor” in the context menu of the attribute, you add it to the dashboard tab in the main view.
+Drag-n-Drop an attribute to add it to the dashboard tab in the main view.
 The dashboard has the same view widget structure as the "monitor tab".

 ![3_device_tab_to_monitor_1](images/3_device_tab_to_monitor_1.png)